Ph.D. Program in Management & Organizations

 Faculty Named Influential Scholars

 M&O faculty ranked third (behind Harvard and Minnesota and tied with Rutgers) in a list of Influential Scholars in the Field of Management, ranked by the Academy of Management Perspectives.
-Six M&O faculty were listed among the 384 most influential scholars, and three faculty were listed in the top 83 who received their degrees since 1991.
+Six M&O faculty members were listed among the 384 most influential scholars, and three faculty members were listed in the top 83 who received their degrees since 1991.